What Is a Discretionary Trust Will?

 As this kind of trust is not classified as part of the estate and has no beneficiaries named in it, inheritance tax needn’t be paid on any money left there by the person who set up the trust.

-In other words, if an individual sets up one or more discretionary trusts before death, he or she will avoid having certain people inherit portions of their inheritance while also being able to adjust distribution when needed without causing some beneficiaries undue hardship and unforeseen taxes.
+If an individual sets up one or more discretionary trusts before death, he or she will avoid having certain people inherit portions of their inheritance while also being able to adjust distribution when needed without causing some beneficiaries undue hardship and unforeseen taxes.
 This type of arrangement may provide for lower (or zero) IHT liabilities than would otherwise apply under current law at such time that legislation changes.

 You can get help from a solicitor or an accountant who is familiar with this type of arrangement.
 A solicitor can advise on all aspects of inheritance tax planning liabilities.
 At the same time, accountants may take care of more day-to-day requirements such as managing trust bank accounts.

-Taxation of discretionary trusts
+Taxation of Discretionary Trusts

 The IHT3 liability for a discretionary trust depends on the type of income it generates.
 Income arising from capital assets (such as an existing portfolio of shares in a company) is usually free from inheritance tax.
 While such assets are subject to Capital Gains Tax when sold, this does not apply where someone dies and leaves them directly to their beneficiaries.

-But if any part of the beneficiary’s interest in the trust property is disposed of during his lifetime-for example, by selling some shares-the gain may be liable to CGT even though he has only held that share through what would typically have been regarded as one person holding two separate interests at law.”
+But if any part of the beneficiary’s interest in the trust property is disposed of during his lifetime-for example, by selling some shares-the gain may be liable to CGT even though he has only held that share through what would typically have been regarded as one person holding two separate interests at law.

 A detailed analysis will need to be conducted into whether there is sufficient income to trigger the CGT liability and, if not, whether there are any other assets that should be included in an estate.